phrakberg/ansible-bootstrap/README.md

 ### App.yml

 This playbook updates the system and installs a few apps I like to have as a baseline.
-I run this app first so the docker group is available when I add my user later
+I run this app first so the docker group is available when I add my user later.
+It is currently only setup for my pi as most of my VM's are CentOS7 at the moment.
+I will be updating this in the future.

 ### Users.yml

-This playbook creates an admin group and sudo rules, then it adds my user, adds my user to the sudo, docker, and admins group and ssh keys.
+This playbook creates an admin group and sudo rules, and my primary user account and ssh public keys.